opendocsg/slw-judgments-backfill/2017_SGHC_304/report.md

  (j) Surgical scars.

-6       As the injuries sustained were related to different parts of the bodies, I adopted the component approach and awarded separate amounts for each head of damage before totalling them (see _Seah Yit Chen v Singapore Bus Service (1978) Ltd and others_ [1990] 1 SLR(R) 490 at [5]).
+6       As the injuries sustained were related to different parts of the bodies, I adopted the component approach and awarded separate amounts for each head of damage before totalling them (see _Seah Yit Chen v Singapore Bus Service (1978) Ltd and others_ <span class="citation">[1990] 1 SLR(R) 490</span> at [5]).

 _Severe head injuries_